-- SE-AR1 Submit development approval information that has been prepared by qualified environmental professionals and includes at a minimum: - a. a topographic survey with an appropriate contour interval; - b. an inventory of natural biophysical features; - c. identification of populations, habitats or natural features supporting species at risk; - d. identification of the boundaries of environmentally sensitive areas; - e. description of site development plans and operations, including location and area calculations for proposed parcels, roads / driveways, building sites, impervious surface areas and natural and landscaped areas; and - f. assessment of the potential environmental effects of proposed development on sensitive and important ecosystems and watercourses.
+SE-AR1 Submit development approval information that has been prepared by qualified environmental professionals (QEPs) and includes at a minimum:

+- a. a topographic survey with an appropriate contour interval; - b. an inventory of natural biophysical features: - c. identification of populations, habitats or natural features (e.g. wetlands, snags, coarse woody debris, etc.) supporting species at risk; - d. identification of the boundaries of environmentally sensitive areas; - e. description of site development plans and operations, including location and area calculations for proposed parcels, roads/driveways, building sites, impervious surface areas and natural and landscaped areas; and - f. assessment of the potential environmental effects of proposed development on sensitive and important ecosystems and watercourses.